RobertsLab/resources/docs/Computing-Hardware.md

 - select 'Brother HL-L2395DW CUPS'.

+Also for Macs, you will need to change the 'Protocol to HP Jetdirect-Socket' or else your computer will not find the printer.
+No software download neeeded.

 ## Software

 To limit clutter on this page, we've assembled a list of software currently installed on each lab computer (including our Mox node):